AnandaRimal/Rag--mastery/rank fusion/README.md

 ### Step 2: Parallel Multi-Vector Search

 ![RAG Fusion - Parallel Search](../images/2.png)

+*Image 2: Each query variation is independently embedded and searched against the vector database.
+Documents that appear in multiple search results are strong candidates for relevance.*

 **What's Happening:**
 Each query variation is embedded and used to search the vector database independently.